wp-plugins/quick-featured-images/README.txt

 5. The fifth and last screen: take an overview of the success of the action.

 == Changelog ==

+= 3.2 =
+* Added thumbnails of current assigned featured images both in the preview and the result lists
+* Design adjustment for links
+* Updated *.pot file and german translation

 = 3.1.1 =
 * Fixed useless listing of custom post types which do not support thumbnails